ahujajitesh63/Library-Data-Analysis/New York City Taxi Trip Data Analysis/README.md

 ## Analysis
 The following analyses were performed on the data:

-Histogram of trip distance distribution
+Bar chart of Passenger count distribution
-Box plot of fare amount by payment type
+Histogram of trip distance to fare amount
-Bar chart of passenger count frequency
+Bar chart of trip distance distribution

 ## Dependencies
 The following libraries were used for data analysis and visualization: